 Justice Okorowo therefore fixed the date for adoption of processes which abridged the time for hearing of the suit.

-Reporting by Ifeoma Nwovu, Editing by Tola Oguneye
+Reporting by Ifeoma Nwovu, Editing by Omotola Oguneye